Bars reopening in New Orleans. Will tourists come?

 Customers will have to be mindful, too, said Dr. Jennifer Avegno, the city's health director.
 “If you're there, with your household group and you're having drinks at a table at a bar, we really need you not to go off and mingle with the other tables," she said Tuesday.

 Toward that end, there will be no musicians on stage at Fortner's Tropical Isle bars on Bourbon Street.
-That prevents people from congregating near the stage and eliminates the possibility that a singer belting out a song could also be unknowingly spreading the virus, a fear that has kept the city from banning live music, including choirs in churches.
+That prevents people from congregating near the stage and eliminates the possibility that a singer belting out a song could also be unknowingly spreading the virus.
+That fear that has kept the city from allowing live music performances, including choirs in churches.

 Some New Orleans bar owners are critical of the restrictions.
 “Why are they picking on the musicians?” said Fortner.